gpuweb/WSL/Spec/source/index.rst

 To check a do-while statement:

 #.
-Check that the condition is a well-typed expression of type ``bool``
+If the control-flow around this statement is uniform

    #.
-Check that the body of the loop is a well-typed statement, whose behaviours we will call B
+And the condition is a well-typed expression in uniform control flow, of type uniform ``bool``
    #.
+And the body of the loop is a well-typed statement in uniform control flow, whose behaviours we will call B
+   #.
+And B does not contain any non-uniform behaviour
+   #.
+And B does not contain a return of a pointer type, or of an array reference type
+   #.
+Then the do-while statement is well-typed, and its behaviours is B, from which Break and Continue behaviours have been removed (if they were present) and to which Nothing has been added

+#.
+Else

+   #.
+Check that the condition is a well-typed expression in non-uniform control-flow, of type ``bool``
+   #.
+Check that the body of the loop is a well-typed statement in non-uniform control-flow, whose behaviours we will call B
+   #.
 Check that B does not contain a return of a pointer type, or of an array reference type
    #.
 Make a new set of behaviours from B by removing Break and Continue (if they are present) and adding Nothing.
    #.
 Then the do-while statement is well-typed, and its behaviours is this new set

 .. math::
     :nowrap:

     \begin{align*}
+        \ottdruledoXXwhileXXuniform{}\\
         \ottdruledoXXwhile{}
     \end{align*}

 .. note::